Building a better Internet

 This is particularly important as over 115 million young people globally are still illiterate (UNICEF 2018).
 Even greater numbers have difficulty reading and understanding the online content which underpins global education delivery.
 Furthermore, large amounts of material are unreliable for learning and appropriate content can be difficult to find online.

 Wizenoze has curated the largest safe-for-school search index of public content available globally, named Web for Classrooms.
 It is playing a key role in equipping young people across the world with key literacy and digital skills for employment and whole life.

 Web for Classrooms allows users to discover relevant and readable content online.
 We provide easy access and links to over 16 million pages of web content from teacher-approved sources.
 Web for Classrooms is free from advertisements and is matched to the learner’s reading level.
 Students can therefore fully understand what they’re reading, which delivers improved learning outcomes.

-We combine human and machine intelligence to bring high-quality information at scale
+Wizenoze combines human and machine intelligence to deliver high-quality information to learners at a global scale.

-Machine Learning is used to estimate the readability of any text and classify it on a 5-point reading scale.
-Our methods rely on extensive linguistic knowledge and one of the largest training datasets.
-This process makes the readability analysis far more reliable than any other method.
+Machine Learning is used to identify the readability of any text and classify it on a 5-point reading scale.
+Our method uses our extensive linguistic knowledge and one of the world’s largest training datasets.
+This combination makes our readability analysis far more reliable than any other method.

-The Wizenoze collection holds over 8 million pages of information from trusted sources and is growing every day.
-Our human curators make sure the contents of the collection is readable, reliable and relevant for a school context.
-At the same time, our crawlers make sure we collect all content from these sources and keep the content up to date.
+Web for Classrooms holds over 16 million pages of information from trusted sources and it is growing every day.
+Our human curators make sure the contents of the collection are readable, reliable and relevant for use in international education contexts.
+At the same time, our crawlers ensure that we collect all available content from these sources and keep the collection contemporary and up to date.

-We make sure users can easily find the best results from the collection.
+Wizenoze make sure users can easily find the best results from the collection.
 We use advanced full text search techniques to identify the best matches for any query search.
-Our query suggestions help users formulate their information needs and get to the most relevant results quicker.
+Our query suggestions help users formulate their information needs and get them to the most relevant results quicker.